You Have Outlived Your Usefulness

 Film - Animated

-Professor Ratigan kicks his minion Fidget into the Thames because the aircraft they're flying is too heavy.
-While falling to his death Fidget screams about his inability to fly or swim.
+- The Great Mouse Detective: Professor Ratigan kicks his minion Fidget into the Thames because the aircraft they're flying is too heavy.
+While falling, Fidget screams about his inability to fly or swim.
 Kick the Dog, indeed.
 Though a Disney Adventures comic reveals Fidget survived and pulled a Heel-Face Turn.

-In Angels and Demons, The Dragon is retired with prejudice after having dealt with or tried to kill, in the fourth case anyway the four cardinals.
+- In Angels & Demons, The Dragon is retired with prejudice after having dealt with or tried to kill, in the fourth case anyway the four cardinals.
 This is especially conspicuous after it was revealed his client institution was a long-term repeat customer.

 You know, when they call me, and they all call me, it is so important to them that I know what they ask is the Lord's will.